Isabel Wilkerson: Career

-In 1994, while the Chicago Bureau Chief of The New York Times, she became the first woman of African-American heritage to win the Pulitzer Prize in journalism, winning the feature writing award for her coverage of the 1993 midwestern floods and her profile of a 10-year-old boy who was responsible for his four siblings.
-Several of Wilkerson's articles are included in the book Pulitzer Prize Feature Stories: America's Best Writing, 1979 – 2003, edited by David Garlock.
+In 1994, while the Chicago Bureau chief of The New York Times, she became the first African-American to win the Pulitzer Prize in journalism, winning the feature writing award for her coverage of the Great Mississippi and Missouri Rivers Flood of 1993 and her profile of a 10-year-old boy who was responsible for his four siblings.

-She has been the James M. Cox Professor of Journalism at Emory University, Ferris Professor of Journalism at Princeton University and the Kreeger-Wolf endowed lecturer at Northwestern University and Professor of Journalism and Director of Narrative Nonfiction at Boston University's College of Communication.
+She has been the James M. Cox Professor of Journalism at Emory University, the Ferris Professor of Journalism at Princeton University, a Kreeger-Wolf endowed lecturer at Northwestern University, and a professor of journalism and the Director of Narrative Nonfiction at Boston University College of Communication.
 She also served as a board member of the National Arts in Journalism Program at Columbia University.

 In 2010, after fifteen years of research and writing, she published The Warmth of Other Suns: The Epic Story of America's Great Migration, which examines the three geographic routes that were commonly used by African Americans leaving the southern states between 1915 and the 1970s, illustrated through the personal stories of people who took those routes.
 During her research for the book, Wilkerson interviewed more than 1,000 people who made the migration from the South to Northern and Western cities.